Onramp

 - Source: bank account ID (

-- Documents (optional): supporting documents for the transaction
+- Documents (optional): supporting documentation for compliance or justification.

 Transaction flow